tobiscr/application-connector-manager/docs/user/README.md

     </tr>
     <tr>
         <td>1</td>
-        <td>The external system is registered in the UCL system (Unified Customer Landscape) and configured in a UCL system formation for Kyma.</td>
+        <td>The external system is registered in the UCL system (Unified Customer Landscape) and configured in a UCL system formation for the Kyma Runtime.</td>
         <td></td>
         <td>X</td>
     </tr>
     <tr>
         <td>2</td>
-        <td>Runtime Agent connects to the UCL system and gathers all registered applications for this Kyma runtime.</td>
+        <td>Runtime Agent connects to the UCL system and gathers all registered applications for this Kyma Runtime.</td>
         <td></td>
         <td>X</td>
     </tr>